-The state of the NHS in November is utterly unacceptable.
+The state of the NHS in November and December 2019 is utterly unacceptable.
 Responsibility for this state of affairs rests entirely on the shoulders of the governments who have been in charge since 2010.
 People should hold them to account.

 The BMA said “Under this government’s watch, patients and staff working in the NHS have endured winter after winter of overcrowded emergency departments, long delays, and pitifully low staffing levels.
 It should not take an election to take stock of just how bad the situation has become”.